Dying to Soul-life Images of the Word of God

 I want to see you be made perfect!
 That's my calling.
 And that's why I write.
 Are you ready to devote yourself as a living sacrifice relative to your image of God's Word?

 [Final Note: One time last summer I wrote you saying that all our "laws" of soul boiled down to our knowledge of good and evil, and how this was traced back to the fall of man when he chose the knowledge of good and evil over the tree of Life.
 God now uses our knowledge of "good" to point us back to His true Life.
 God is working daily in our lives by the cross to restore us to the Tree of Life, delivering us from our dead knowledge of good.
 That's what these two latest letters are about.

 If time permitted, I could go much deeper into this study about the two trees.
 Perhaps later.
 However, for those of you unacquainted with it, I am recommending a very important and applicable booklet by James McKeever entitled "The Knowledge of Good and Evil."
 This article has direct bearing on what I have written you.
-It is available from Omega Ministries, Box 1788, Medford, OR 97501.]
+It may still be available through Amazon or other out-of-print book dealers.

 First Love Ministry